OwenMcNaughton/DrawLang/README.md

 Generate java code by drawing circles and lines and stuff

 ## What is it?
-A paint program that lets turns color-coded lines into Java code.
+A paint program that turns color-coded lines and symbols into Java code.

 For example, this:
 ![alt text](https://github.com/OwenMcNaughton/DrawLang/blob/master/Hello%20World.PNG "Hello World")